FernandoMelgar/notes/HUB ° Citizenship - Social and Political Practices.md

 - **Segregation.** Group people by some characteristic and persecute them.
 Segregation is a synonym of oppression.

 **Blind spot.** We discriminate people because they are not how they are supposed to be in our minds.

+## Unit 1: Approaches to the study of citizenship
+Citizenship is an old but at the same time new concept.

+We have to start in ancient Greece.
+Characteristics for a citizen in Greece:
+-

+Approaches to the study of Citizenship